phon1e/2FDES/face_mac/readme.txt

-create faces folder set picture name eg 1 2 3 intstall some lib and run mainfile.py in node mcu return index of mac addr
+create faces folder then set picture name eg A B C intstall some lib and run mainfile.py in node mcu return index of mac addr